 I also tested how fast their support is and asked a question via email.
 The reply came in about 20 minutes and, from my experience, this is as good as it gets.

 It’s not the kind of service where you put something into a cart, pay for it, walk through the door with some flimsy instruction manual, and that’s that.

 We’re talking business here: subtle, polished, and no-nonsense.
 You’ll be making relationships with real people who will remember your name, needs, and proactively try to keep you content.
 You’ll receive good service, and even more importantly – one that’s reliable.
-The proxies really are top-notch, and so are the scraping tools.
+The proxies really are top-notch, and so is the scraping tool.